orbitalquark/textadept/docs/manual.md

 ![Word Completion](images/wordcompletion.png)

-For languages that support it, you can show symbol completion candidates at the current position via `Ctrl+Space` on Windows and Linux, `⌘Space` or `^Space` on macOS, and `^Space` in the terminal version.
+Textadept's framework for providing autocompletion relies on [autocompleter][] functions, which are often supplied by language [modules](#modules).
+You can use this framework to write your own autocompletion routines.
+The external LSP module does so in order to provide language-specific autocompletion.
+You can show completion candidates at the current position via `Ctrl+Space` on Windows and Linux, `⌘Space` or `^Space` on macOS, and `^Space` in the terminal version.

 ![Autocomplete Lua](images/adeptsense_lua.png)
 &nbsp;&nbsp;&nbsp;&nbsp;
 ![Autocomplete Lua String](images/adeptsense_string.png)

-Also for languages that support it, you can show any known documentation for the current symbol via `Ctrl+?` on Windows and Linux, `⌘?` or `^?` on macOS, and `M-?` or `^?` in the terminal version.
-Textadept has built-in autocompletion and documentation support for Lua and C, including for its own Lua API.
+Also with the help of the LSP module, you can show any known documentation for the current symbol via `Ctrl+?` on Windows and Linux, `⌘?` or `^?` on macOS, and `M-?` or `^?` in the terminal version.

 ![Documentation](images/adeptsense_doc.png)

-Textadept's framework for providing symbol autocompletion and documentation relies on [autocompleter][] functions and [API files][], which are often supplied by [language][] [modules](#modules).
-You can use this framework to write your own autocompletion routines.
+The LSP module contains a simple Lua language server that provides basic autocompletion and documentation support for Lua and Textadept's Lua API.

+[Language Server Protocol module]: https://github.com/orbitalquark/textadept-lsp
 [`textadept.editing.autocomplete_all_words`]: api.html#textadept.editing.autocomplete_all_words
 [autocompleter]: api.html#textadept.editing.autocompleters
-[API files]: api.html#textadept.editing.api_files
-[language]: api.html#_M

 #### Text Selections